Lose Upper Belly Fat Effectively: 11 Proven Strategies for a Flatter Stomach

 HIIT and tabata are excellent ways to burn tummy fat fast, but traditional weight training and moderate cardio are also effective to help you lose weight.

 Cardio doesn’t have to be fast and hard to benefit weight loss.
 Researchers have found that exercising longer is more helpful than working out harder in reducing belly fat for lower-intensity workouts, such as walking.
 Weight training also helps reduce upper-belly fat by engaging your abdomen to support you during your lifts.
-If you’re new to strength training, we have a great beginner’s guide on weight lifting.
-Knowing how to lose upper belly fat through exercise is an important step to flattening your stomach.
+For those just starting with strength training, we offer an excellent beginner’s guide to weight lifting.
+Understanding how exercise can help you lose upper belly fat is a crucial step towards achieving a flatter stomach.

 The more deeply you understand why you’re trying to lose belly fat, the better you’ll be able to keep working when it gets hard.